AA

 Intercontinental:

-Osaka and Tokyo (Japan) - Weekly additions from September
+Osaka and Tokyo (Japan) - additional weekly flights from September

-Edmonton (Canada) - Increased to 6 flights at peak season
+Edmonton (Canada) - boosted to 6 flights during peak season

-Cape Town and Curaçao - Additions from October
+Cape Town and Curaçao - additional flights from October

 Within Europe:

-Milan - Activity focused solely at Linate Airport (instead of Malpensa).
+Milan - operations concentrated solely at Linate Airport (instead of Malpensa).

-It should be noted that while its alliance partner Air France will resume Paris-Tel Aviv flights this coming Monday (July 7), KLM has announced that its flights to Israel will remain suspended until further notice.
+It's worth noting that while its alliance partner, Air France, will resume the Paris-Tel Aviv route next Monday (7 July), KLM has announced that its flights to Israel will remain suspended until further notice.

-The Dutch company, which resumed flights to Israel after a year-long hiatus on May 31, had to cease its flights due to the war with Iran.
+The Dutch company returned to Israel after about a year-long hiatus on 31/05, but had to cease flights due to the conflict with Iran.

 More articles